Do you want to invest in real estate, but you don’t want to deal with the hassle of buying, selling, or managing a property?

-As you can imagine, investing in mortgage notes is a bit more challenging when you have to negotiate with both a lender and trustee.
+As you can imagine, real estate note investing is a bit more challenging when you have to negotiate with both a lender and trustee.

 Types of Real Estate Mortgage Notes

-Before you begin investing in mortgage notes, it is crucial to understand the several types of notes available.
+Before you begin real estate note investing, it is crucial to understand the several types of notes available.
 Generally, notes will be classified as performing or non-performing.